Clonakilty Distillery, Pot Stills, Co Cork

 What to See & Do

-• Guided Distillery Tours – Three tours run daily, each offering a behind‑the‑scenes look at the mash‑tuns, copper stills and maturation process.
+• Guided Distillery Tours – Three tours run daily (Connoisseur, Gin & Vodka, and a standard tour).
+Each offers a behind‑the‑scenes look at the mash‑tuns, copper stills and maturation process.
 Tours conclude with a tasting of the flagship Clonakilty Single Batch single‑pot‑still whiskey, as well as selections of Minke Gin and Vodka.

-• Minke Gin School – An immersive, hands‑on experience where visitors choose botanicals from a curated range, distil their own gin, and take the bottle home.
-Booking is essential, especially during peak summer months.
+• Minke Gin School – A two‑hour, hands‑on workshop where visitors choose botanicals from a curated range, distil their own gin in the 230 L copper still and take the bottle home.
+Pre‑booking is essential, especially during the summer peak.

-• Connoisseur & Gin & Vodka Experiences – As highlighted by recent visitor reviews, guests can mix and match tasting flights, allowing a deeper exploration of flavour profiles.
+• Connoisseur & Gin & Vodka Experiences – Guests can mix and match tasting flights, allowing a deeper exploration of flavour profiles and the chance to compare the sea‑influenced whiskey with the aromatic gin and smooth vodka.

 • Distillery Shop – A well‑stocked retail space sells the distillery’s spirits, accessories, and locally‑made gifts.
 It’s the perfect spot to pick up a bottle of the award‑winning single‑batch whiskey or a bespoke gin you crafted yourself.